alfonsogildegea/simple_acc_post/README.md

 ## Install

 ### Prerequisites
 Only if you need bill of exchange postings.
-They are not supported by BAPI_ACC_DOCUMENT_POST, and for me, the simplest way to do it's using a BDC with [ZCL_BC_BCD](https://github.com/EsperancaB/sap_project_object/tree/master/UTILITIES/ZCL_BC_BDC).
+They are not supported by BAPI_ACC_DOCUMENT_POST (see note [2076117](https://launchpad.support.sap.com/#/notes/2076117) , and for me, the simplest way to do it's using a BDC with [ZCL_BC_BCD](https://github.com/EsperancaB/sap_project_object/tree/master/UTILITIES/ZCL_BC_BDC).
 If you don't want install it, only have to do is remove (or comment) method ZCL_SIMPLE_ACC_POST->BDC_POST.

 ### SAPLinks